m3nin0-labs/burned.py/README.md

 **Indexing Data**

 Indexing is the process of organizing data in a way that makes it easier to retrieve.
-In the context of `burned.py`, indexing involves reading and storing data from CSV files into Spatialite, allowing for efficient searching.
+In the context of `burned.py`, indexing involves reading and storing data from CSV files into [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index), allowing for efficient searching.
 To index data, users can utilize the following example code:

 ```python
 from burnedpy.manager import FirespotsDataManager